 We founded our design, development, and hosting company, Mindwatering, in 1996, followed by our recording studio, South Main Studios, in 1998, and our book publishing company, South Main Media, in 2014.
 We began with very little, but have worked hard and grown our client base to include local Mom & Pop business up to some of the largest Fortune 500 companies and brands in the world, on nearly every continent.
 Our focus has always been to be authentic and honest, and give our excellence while being an intentional thermostat in elevating the dialogue and ethical plumb line of the culture.

-Musically, Nicki's first 2 worship albums were released in May of 2011.
-"Take Me Back To The River" was her first full solo soaking album, and "Faith Said Yes" was a free-flow, mostly spontaneous prophetic worship project with the late songwriter and worshiper, Scott DePrefontaine.
-She is currently back in the studio recording her 3rd album, putting more songs to the scriptures, and to her testimony.
-Nicki is also working on a compilation of live prophetic soaking recordings from the last several years.
-She is constantly working on new artwork, and going back to finish up pieces that the Lord has revealed slowly, in His timing.
-And if you're ever in the NYC area, stop by the Brooklyn Art Library, where you can browse through Desperately Seeking, her sketchbook containing both her artwork and prose.
+My first 2 worship albums were released in May of 2011.
+"Take Me Back To The River" was my first full solo soaking album, and "Faith Said Yes" was a free-flow, mostly spontaneous prophetic worship project with the late songwriter and worshiper, Scott DePrefontaine.
+I'm currently back in the studio preparing to record my 3rd album, while also working on recording individual songs and new soakings.
+If you're ever in the NYC area, stop by the Brooklyn Art Library, where you can browse through Desperately Seeking, my sketchbook containing both my artwork and prose.